![]() | ![]() | ![]() | ![]() | ![]() | ![]() | ![]() | ![]() | ![]() |

 Physical and data-science hydrology, satellite hydrometeorology, microwave remote sensing, inverse problems, data assimilation, land-atmosphere interactions, precipitation, soil moisture, and snow processes.

-Statistical learning, mathematical optimization, image processing, and computational harmonic analysis for a better understanding of the impacts of climate change on the hydrologic water cycle.
+Statistical learning, mathematical optimization, artificial intelligence and machine learning, and computational harmonic analysis for a better understanding of the impacts of climate change on the hydrologic water cycle.

 Education